-To help keep the supply of electricity reliable in California, some time-of-use rate plans, like A10 Time-of-Use, include a Demand Charge to encourage businesses to spread their electricity use throughout the day.
+To help keep the supply of electricity reliable in California, some time-of-use rate plans, like Business Medium Use (B10), include a Demand Charge to encourage businesses to spread their electricity use throughout the day.
 This Demand Charge is calculated by using the 15-minute interval during each billing month when your business uses its maximum amount of electricity.
 As a benefit to this type of rate plan, regular electricity usage charges are approximately 30% lower than for a comparable rate plan without a Demand Charge--giving you the opportunity to save on your bill if you can lower your highest usage 15-minute interval.

 Why does my Demand Charge vary from month to month?